Dont rite so gud? Don’t let that stop you

 The CrossFit Open 2019

-This morning, I registered for this year’s CrossFit Open, which starts tonight.
-This is the third time in four years that I’ve signed up for the Open.
+This morning, I registered for this year's CrossFit Open, which starts tonight.
+This is the third time in four years that I've signed up for the Open.
 (I was unable to participate last year due to commitments and subsequent time constraints.)
-Thousands of participants from around the world, representing many age groups and skill levels, participate in the Open.
-The best of them go on to the CrossFit Games.
-(The Games are represented by world-class-level athletes, of which I’m not even close, so don’t expect to see me participate at a regional anytime soon!)
+Thousands of participants from around the world, representing many age groups and skill levels, … Continue reading The CrossFit Open 2019

 Treat All Sensitive Data as Important